jgeumlek/MoltenGamepad/README.md

 * Easy loading and saving of event mapping profiles.
 * Profiles can be changed at run time, of course.
 * Supports a command FIFO for controlling a running instance of MoltenGamepad via scripting.
+* Virtual devices can process rumble events (but this is disabled by default)

 MoltenGamepad targets a set-it-and-forget-it daemon-like usage pattern,  where devices can connect or disconnect freely.
 Its main purpose is letting a user "standardize" their software to expect just one type of controller, and then automagically transform connected input devices to match that standardized abstraction.